tomdantuit/jpa-attribute-converter/README.md

 # Configurable AttributeConverter with JPA

 ## Description
-This is an example project using a AttributeConverter to put a prefix on a database column's value.
+This is an example project using an AttributeConverter to put a prefix on a database column's value.
 The prefix used is configurable in the application.yml.
 There are also REST endpoints for interacting with the data.